9-year-old with cancer wants cards for his last Christmas

 But before his improvised Christmas celebration takes place in early November, Jacob asked for cards from anyone around the world who wanted to share his Christmas spirit.

-And only five days after he announced his wish, he has already received over a hundred cards from people all over the country -- and even outside of it.
+And only five days after he announced his wish, he has already received more than 100 cards from people all over the country -- and even beyond.

 "We got over a hundred, and they're from all over the world.
 We have some from the Netherlands, from Australia, from Denmark," said Artinyan.
 "We've heard from all over the world at this point.
 We've even heard from Antarctica."

-Antarctica... where Jacob's favorite animals live.
+Antarctica -- where Jacob's favorite animals live.

-"We'd like people to live life like a penguin and by that we mean dive into life, find warmth among friends, stay cool, and just give to others," said Artinyan, referring to Jacob's favorite penguin poem, "Advice from a Penguin."
+"We'd like people to live life like a penguin, and by that we mean dive into life, find warmth among friends, stay cool and just give to others," said Artinyan, referring to Jacob's favorite penguin poem, "Advice from a Penguin."

 Cards can be sent to Jacob here: